NCERT Solutions for Class 11 Biology Chapter 3 - Plant Kingdom

 Answer:

-Archegonium- It is female sex organ found in bryophytes, pteridophytes and gymnosperms.
+Archegonium- It is a female sex organ found in bryophytes, pteridophytes, and gymnosperms.
 Based on the presence of an archegonium, these three groups are referred to as archegoniate.
 It generally possesses a swollen ventral and a tubular neck.
 The venter possesses ventral canal cells and the neck contains neck canal cells.
-Archegonium also contains the female gamete which is called egg.
+Archegonium also contains the female gamete, which is called the egg.

 Question 8.
 Explain briefly the following terms with suitable examples